 A UMassD bachelor's degree in Public Administration will train students to work in the public sector at the local, state or federal level.
 We aim to prepare graduates who possess the analytical, critical-thinking, and writing skills necessary for employment in the public sector.

-Choose to Earn a B.A. or B.S. in Public Administration
+B.A. or B.S. in Public Administration

 A Bachelor of Arts (B.A.) in Public Administration focuses on communication and language skills as it relates to interacting in human and social services.
 A Bachelor of Science (B.S.) in Public Administration will require more intensive quantitative analytical skills and prepare you for budgetary and financial management.